jvineis/EEMB1105-FISH-COI/README.md

 ##### you should inspect the sequence1-merged.aln file.
 Enter this to see what it looks like

     more sequence1-merged.aln

+##### it should look something like this.
+Pay special attentio to the identity, similarity and the sequence alignment.

 ## 12.  blast the merged sequences against the database of COI sequences.
 This command will be run using sbatch
 ### first you need to unload the modules for the course and load the blast module